The Swiss Guard

 With their unmistakeable uniforms, the Guards breathe life into the historic setting of the Vatican, which is a UNESCO World Heritage site.
 The brilliant yellow-blue-red Renaissance uniforms complete with helmet featuring a crest of brightly coloured feathers are still worn today.
 For training, during night duty, and on weekdays at the St Anna entrance, however, the Guards wear a simpler blue uniform.

 The Swiss Guard yesterday and today

 Today, this traditional uniform is worn by well trained young Swiss men, thus perpetuating a tradition that has been practised for over 500 years.
 Like the mercenaries of the 16th century, they share the willingness to put their lives at the service of the head of the Catholic Church.
 The Swiss Guards also distinguish themselves with other values such as reliability, loyalty and a strong sense of duty, which are still essential for their day-to-day work.
-Their ability to speak several languages – coming as they do from multilingual Switzerland – is highly appreciated in the contemporary international environment, according to Ambassador Fux.

 The tasks and outward appearance of the Swiss Guards have not changed over the years.
 Their equipment and training, on the other hand, must be constantly updated to meet new challenges and keep the world’s smallest army up with the latest developments in security techniques at all times.
 In addition to the swords and halberds traditionally seen in photos, the Swiss Guards have tear gas and firearms at their disposal for use in emergency situations.